kimanicharles911/emmethub_projects_rest_api/README.md

 ## No Data/JSON returned ?
 > If while using the GET endpoint no JSON data is returned it means that someone used the DELETE endpoint to delete all the data provided by this APi.
-Hence you can: i.)
-Clone this repo and run it locally, that way it will work well with all the original data. ii.) or use the projectsData.json file in this repo together with the PUT method to add data to the hosted api.
+Hence you can:
+1.Clone this repo and run it locally, that way it will work well with all the original data.
+2.or use the projectsData.json file in this repo together with the PUT method to add data to the hosted api.

 ## How It Was Built
 ##### Node